TheDorkKnight/transceiver/README.md

 A transceiver driver for the TI cc1120.

+- NOTE: This is not yet a functional project!

 Specifically, for use by the UBC Orbit team in a cube-sat radio communications project.